MultiSafepay/docs/content/tools/credit-card-components/credit-card-components.md

 ### TEST to LIVE environment

- You must also change the environment from:
+The payment component library which decides the API mode must also be changed from:

 ```
 env: 'test',